microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 [Flyout](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Flyout), or
 [TeachingTip](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.TeachingTip) may be more appropriate to use.

 - For scenarios where a persistent notification is not needed, e.g. displaying information in context of a specific UI element, a [Flyout](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/flyouts) is a better option.
 - For scenarios where the application is confirming a user action, showing information the user ***must*** read, use a [ContentDialog](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/dialogs).
   - Additionally, if a status change to the app is so severe that it needs to block all further ability for the user to interact with the app, use a ContentDialog.
 - For scenarios where a notification is a transient teaching moment, a [TeachingTip](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip) is a better option.

 For more info about choosing the right notification control, see the [Dialogs and Flyouts](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/dialogs-and-flyouts/) article.

 # Examples

 ## Create an InfoBar
 The XAML below describes an inline InfoBar with the default styling for an informational notification.
-An info bar can be created anywhere in the element tree or code behind.
-In this example the InfoBar expands to fill the width of the StackPanel layout control it resides in.
+An info bar can be created anywhere in the element tree or code behind and will expand to fill the width of the layout control it resides in.

 By default, the InfoBar will not be visible.
 Set the IsOpen property to true in the XAML or code behind to display the InfoBar.

 XAML
 ```xml